alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/ComboBox-remarks.md

 You can delete items with the Remove method or clear the entire list with the Clear method.

 In addition to display and selection functionality, the <xref:Alternet.UI.ComboBox> also provides features that enable you to add items to the <xref:Alternet.UI.ComboBox> and to find text within the items of the list.
-With the <xref:Alternet.UI.Control.BeginUpdate>
+With the <xref:Alternet.UI.AbstractControl.BeginUpdate>
-and <xref:Alternet.UI.Control.EndUpdate> methods, you can add a large number of items to the <xref:Alternet.UI.ComboBox> without the control being repainted each time an item is added to the list.
+and <xref:Alternet.UI.AbstractControl.EndUpdate> methods, you can add a large number of items to the <xref:Alternet.UI.ComboBox> without the control being repainted each time an item is added to the list.

 You can use the <xref:Alternet.UI.ComboBox.Text> property to specify the string displayed in the editing field,